Pokemon Palace I

 - Rapid Spin

-- Sand Rush makes it usable in OU.
+- Sand Rush makes it

-- Decent Attack stat and access to Swords Dance.
+- Decent Attack stat and

-- Reasonable physical bulk.
+- Reasonable physical

-- Enough coverage to effectively run an offensive set.
+effectively run an offensive set.

 Cons-